Auction Algorithms for Market Equilibrium with Weak Gross Substitute Demands: Approximating Nash social welfare

 The algorithm performs the following iterations.
 We let $A$ denote the set of goods for which $u_{jt_j}/\tilde p_j=\beta$.
 If there is a good $j\in A$ with $\tilde p_j=q_j$, then we start increasing $y_{jt_j}$ until either \begin{enumerate} \item $y_{jt_j} =d_{jt_j}$.
 Note that $t_j$ increases by one in this case, and $j$ leaves $A$. \item The inequality \eqref{eq:u-bound} becomes binding.
 In this case, the algorithm terminates. \end{enumerate}

 We now turn to the case when $\tilde p_j<q_j$ for all $j\in A$.
 During the iteration we multiplicatively increase the price of every good in $A$ by the same factor $\alpha>0$, as well as decrease $\beta$ by the factor $\alpha$.
-We choose the smallest value of $\alpha$ when one of the following events happen:
+We choose the smallest value of $\alpha$ for which one of the following events happens:

 \begin{enumerate} \item For some $j\in A$ we reach $\tilde p_j = q_j$.
 We change the allocations as described above. \item The inequality \eqref{eq:u-bound} becomes binding (due to the decrease in $\beta$).
 In this case, the algorithm terminates. \item For some good $\ell\notin A$, $\frac{u_{\ell t_\ell}}{p_\ell} = \beta$.
 In this case, we add $\ell$ to $A$, and iterate with the larger set. \end{enumerate}